thomas-mauran/chess-tui/README.md

 **Arch Linux**

-On Arch Linux a PKGBUILD is available from the [AUR](https://aur.archlinux.org/packages/chess-tui).
-To install it, simply use an aur-helper:
+You can install from official repositories:

 ```
-paru -S chess-tui
+pacman -S chess-tui
 ```

 ### Features